EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 [Run Container](apps/container-app.md) allows you to run a batch container on a back-end.
 By **batch container** we mean those that perform some computational or data-related task without human interaction.

-Click the 'Run Container' app on the Open OnDemand portal.
+Click the 'Run Container' app on the Open OnDemand home page.

 The 'Run Container' app form will open.